elikos/elikos_roomba/README.md

    cd ~/roomba_ws
    catkin build
    ````
-   If compiling for a remote computer (not a RPi), use this option to avoid linking the wiringPi library:
+   If compiling for a RPi, use this option to link the wiringPi library and build the topswitch node:
    ````
-   catkin build -DREMOTE=TRUE
+   catkin build -DRPI=TRUE
    ````
    If you don't have the `catkin_tools` package, you can either install it
    ````